Alex1795/Digital-Systems-Senior-Design/README.md

 Rdolfo Leiva          - Hardware engineer

-The webpage for the project is: https://engineering.purdue.edu/477grp5/ An my weekly report can be seen on: https://engineering.purdue.edu/477grp5/Team/progress/progress1.html
+The webpage for the project is: https://engineering.purdue.edu/477grp5/

+And my weekly report can be seen on: https://engineering.purdue.edu/477grp5/Team/progress/progress1.html

 The description of the project as seen on the webpage: